marikomakhm/ada-project/TrovatelliT.github.io/text.md

 The results were the following:
 (SHOW IN A TABLE THE DIFFERENT CORRELATION COUNTS VS INDICATOR)

 Most of the correlations are very low and the p-values are very high.
-However we can see that there is a weak/medium spearman correlation between the GDP per capita and the number of total occurrences in the Panama papers.
+However we can see that there is a weak/medium Spearman correlation between the GDP per capita and the number of total occurrences in the Panama papers.

-### Gdp per capita
+### GDP per capita
-The Gdp per capita is the value of all the goods and services produced by a country in one year.
+The GDP per capita is the value of all the goods and services produced by a country in one year.
 It therefore represents approximately how rich a country is.
 We chose to use this indicator because we thought that richer people might have more incentive to try to evade the tax system.
 We will go deeper in this analyze later.

-Let's have a look at the scatter plot of GDP vs number of occurrence normalized in the Panama Papers.
+Now we'll have a look at the scatter plot of GDP vs number of occurrence normalized in the Panama Papers.
 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_normalized.html"></iframe>
 {% endraw %}